-Athletes and go-getters are often moving from the moment they get up, until the moment they try to lay down for sleep at night.
+Athletes and go-getters are often moving from the moment they get up until the moment they try to lay down for sleep at night.
 It’s a non-stop lifestyle that includes constantly thinking about what’s next, and how to be better tomorrow.
 Sometimes, that constant thinking can lead to sleep issues.
-Without regular sleep, performances – be they in the office or sport – tend to diminish, and your body can start breaking down both physically and mentally.
+Without regular sleep, performance – be it in the office or sport – tends to diminish, and your body can start breaking down both physically and mentally.

 Calming down the mind at the end of the night can often prove difficult for many people.
 You’re already overthinking tomorrow’s objectives, leaving little time for your mind and body to wind down.
 However, there are ways to help shut your brain off and get that much needed restful sleep.
 Here are a few of our favorites: